advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 Really, THE SECRET of math is just right of front of you, waiting for you to make the connection.
 It is much closer and easier to learn than you think.

-You can either learn this basic step, or you can go waste years looking for your "magical secret".
+You can either learn this basic step, or you can go waste years looking for "the magical secret".
 All the time you have spent looking, it has been here, waiting for you to find it.

 In general, what I mean about normal paths, are equations of the form: